agasthyaps/nisasbrain/README.md

 - **Math-specific teaching strategies** and discourse techniques
 - **Coaching frameworks** and warm demander principles (which should guide you on how your "vibe" should be overall when interacting with users)
 - **School models** with specific implementation approaches (313 and Long-View)
+- **Curriculum-specific implementation guidance** for math programs like Eureka Math
 - **Knowledge base metadata** tracking resource origins and updates

 ## File Descriptions & Use Cases